 Rubber Plant Care and Growing Tips

-If in the desired exposure and when getting the care they like, I’ve found Rubber Plants to have a fast growth rate.
+When in the desired exposure and getting the care they like, I’ve found Rubber Plants to have a moderate to fast growth rate.
 This is especially true in late spring and summer when houseplants do the majority of their growing.